-David has worked with artists including Keisuke Takahashi, Khaled Sabsabi, Vic McEwan, Nicholas Hope, Grant Moxom, Alexis Mailles, Yujun Ye and Toby Knyvett.
-He has worked with organisations including Nibroll, ST Spot, Shopfront, CuriousWorks, Heaps Decent, BYDS, PYT, ATYP, MOD Productions, Ramus, The Pulse, Just Pixels, Sydney Opera House, schools and councils.
+David has worked with artists and organisation including Keisuke Takahashi, Khaled Sabsabi, Vic McEwan, Nicholas Hope, Grant Moxom, Alexis Mailles, Toby Knyvett, Nibroll, ST Spot, Shopfront, CuriousWorks, Heaps Decent, BYDS, PYT, ATYP, MOD Productions, Ramus, The Pulse, Just Pixels, Sydney Opera House, as well as schools and councils.
 David mentors emerging artists and has experience on various arts panels and boards.

-For a print-ready 2 page CV see David Kirkpatrick WebCV.pdf
+For a 2 page CV see David Kirkpatrick WebCV.pdf

-Thank you to the following organisations for much-appreciated support
+Thank you to the following organisations for their much-appreciated support

 - Australia Council for the Arts